pcarrott/pcarrott.github.io/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Academic Template"
+title = "DEEZ NUTS"
-subtitle = ""
+subtitle = "gottem"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.